Video Game: Battle Block Theater

 - Narrator: There is only one person who talks, and boy does he talk.

 - Nice Hat: Say nothing of the possible hats wearable by the player, the story revolves around a magnificent but cursed top hat possessing a friend of yours.
-Though he doesn't seem to move very much after wearing it.

 - Toilet Humour: Purham Furbottom, the man who created Battleblock Theater (In-Universe, of course), died because he couldn't reach the bathroom in time to take a dump, due to an illogical hatred of intermissions.